As seniors spend, investors are watching the Silver Tech boom

 A surge in the senior demographic is triggering a profound societal and economic transformation.
 As seniors expect to live longer, work for longer and deploy their accumulated wealth and earnings, they’re creating fresh growth prospects for businesses catering to their needs, strengthening what’s known as the Silver Economy.

 The Silver Economy includes both baby boomers (the core of the generation now 65-74 years old) and the older silent generation (75+ years old).
-Together, these silver generations are set to constitute a little over one-fifth of the U.S. population by 2035 (from 17.3% in 2022)1 and will experience a doubling in nominal income by 2035.2
+Together, these silver generations are set to constitute a little over one-fifth of the U.S. population by 2035 (from 17.3% in 2022)

 Today, Silver Tech is the cornerstone of the Silver Economy, with seniors benefiting from tech advancements in healthcare, e-commerce, transportation, and accommodation — among other industries.
 As more businesses focus on technologies that offer seniors healthier and more interconnected lives, investors have a chance to see notable returns by focusing on this booming market.